TriggerMail/rules_pyz/README.md

 # Bazel Python Zip Rules

 This package is an alternative to Bazel's built-in Python rules.
 These rules work with existing Python packages from PyPI.
 Ideally either the built-in rules or [`rules_python`](https://github.com/bazelbuild/rules_python) should replace them, once they work with external packages.
+These rules do work, but they are a bit hacky.

 See the [example project](https://github.com/TriggerMail/rules_pyz_example) for a tiny demonstration.